joelngwt/joelngwt.github.io/resume.md

 ## Work Experience
 **VersaFleet, Technical Lead**<br />
 *Aug 2021 – Present*
-- Improved the quality of the product, resulting in a 20% reduction of errors reported on Sentry.
+- Improved the quality of the product, resulting in a 64% reduction of errors reported per month on Sentry.
 - Improved the performance of the product, resulting in a 70% reduction of I/O per second for the database.
 - Worked with the product team to prioritize and unblock any tech related issues they might have.
 - Designed a new microservice utilizing Kubernetes and MongoDB to help lower the costs of the Google Geocoding API.